Pywr-DRB/Pywr-DRB/docs/api/pre.rst

 pywrdrb.pre
 ================

-The following are used for preprocessing data, to prepare for `pywrdrb` simulation.
+The following are used for preprocessing data, to prepare standard format data for `pywrdrb` simulation.

+.. currentmodule:: pywrdrb.pre

 .. autosummary::
     :toctree: generated/
     :nosignatures:

-    pywrdrb.pre.PredictedInflowPreprocessor
-    pywrdrb.pre.PredictedDiversionPreprocessor
+    ObservationalDataRetriever
+    PredictedInflowPreprocessor
+    PredictedDiversionPreprocessor
+    ExtrapolatedDiversionPreprocessor